 The chord sequence is a fairly standard minor key descending loop.

 ( the E and D chords are 6ths and the C# a 7sus4 to7th)

-You could just strum or pick these chords and get an approximation of the tune - but by using jazz style 3 note voicings you get a melodic line and the possibility of adding vibrato to the chords.
+You could just strum or pick these as "normal" chords and get an approximation of the tune - but by using jazz style 3 note voicings you get a melodic line and the possibility of adding vibrato to the chords.

 To start try an F#m7 barre chord at the 9th fret then remove the barre so your 1st finger just gets the note on the 5th string - see SHAPE 1 below,

 then pinch strings 5 and 2 using R/H thumb and 2nd finger- follow with R/H finger 1 on the 4th string - back to R/H finger 2 on the 2nd string (this right hand pick carries on through the next two chords)

 The first change is the only difficult thing in the piece but with practice isn't too bad - the chord is E6 - SHAPE 2 below - with your L/H 2nd finger at the 7th fret (E).